JetBrains/kotlin-web-site/docs/topics/k2-compiler-guide.md

     testString()
 }
 ```
-{kotlin-runnable="true" kotlin-min-compiler-version="2.0" id="kotlin-smart-casts-k2-exception-handling-guide"}
+{kotlin-runnable="true" kotlin-min-compiler-version="2.0" id="kotlin-smart-casts-k2-exception-handling"}

 #### Increment and decrement operators

 Prior to Kotlin 2.0.0, the compiler didn't understand that the type of an object can change after using
 an increment or decrement operator.
 As the compiler couldn't accurately track the object type,
 your code could lead to unresolved reference errors.
-In Kotlin 2.0.0, this is fixed:
+In Kotlin 2.0.0, this has been fixed:

 ```kotlin
 interface Rho {